 Benefits of Conservation – Medical Research

-In the US, 25% of all prescription drugs are derived from plants, 13% are from micro-organisms, and 3% are from animals.
-This means around 40% are sourced from living organisms.
+In the US, 25% of all prescriptions from pharmacies are for medicines derived from plants, 13% are from micro-organisms, and 3% are from animals.
+This means around 40% are medicines sourced from living organisms.
 Only a very small fraction of biodiversity has been investigated for prospective pharmaceuticals.
 With the rainforests harbouring 50% of all known species on Earth, they are our best chance of finding more cures to the plethora of conditions and diseases affecting our lives.

 With discovery of antibiotics struggling to keep up with evolved resistance, and as we are in the wake of emerging super-diseases and ever increasing population density, there was never a better time to care for the environment.